Aer Lingus pilots’ industrial action: Up to 40,000 passengers to be contacted

 The move has been branded as “insidious” by the company, which is cancelling 10-20% of flights over a five-day period.

-Donal Moriarty, chief corporate affairs officer at Aer Lingus, said this form of industrial action “gets worse day by day” and that there was a risk that further cancellations would be needed.
+Donal Moriarty, chief corporate affairs officer at Aer Lingus, said this form of industrial action “gets worse day by day” and there is a risk further cancellations will be needed.

-“What will happen over the next couple of days is that impacted passengers will be contacted and advised of cancellations if it affects them and then given their options in terms of refund, re-accommodation or voucher,” he told RTE Radio.
+He told RTE Radio: “What will happen over the next couple of days is that impacted passengers will be contacted and advised of cancellations if it affects them and then given their options in terms of refund, re-accommodation or voucher.”

 Pilots, represented by the Irish Air Line Pilots’ Association (Ialpa), are seeking a pay increase of 24%, which they say equates to inflation since the last pay rise in 2019.

-Ialpa president Mark Tighe said the work-to-rule would involve pilots working to the letter of their contracts.
+Ialpa president Mark Tighe said the work-to-rule will see pilots working to the letter of their contracts.

 He said: “Some serious questions need to be raised here about management’s operation of the airline because if you think about it they’re selling tickets, so they’re committing to bring people from A to B, so they have to have enough pilots to do that.